Hidden Conversations Inside the Body

 • inflammation

-• environmental pressures
+• environmental pressure

-The body is not ignoring effort.
+Your body isn’t ignoring your effort.

 Seeing Metabolism Through a Systems Lens